axioconsciousness/.github/profile/README.md

 ## 💬 About the Researcher

 Paul W. Barnes is studying psychology and philosophy at Athabasca University.
 He is a member of the American Philosophical Association, the American Psychological Association (Division 24: Society for Theoretical and Philosophical Psychology), and the Society for Mind-Matter Research.
-UAFT is developed independently, drawing on three decades of professional experience in nuclear and electrical work alongside sustained engagement with foundational questions about consciousness, identity, and the structure of reality.
+UAFT is developed independently, drawing on over three decades of sustained engagement with foundational questions about consciousness, identity, and the structure of reality.

 ---